Premiering in 2023!

-Bar Girl of Jamaica by Robert Johnson Jr. captures the experiences of young Jamaican women who leave urban areas in search of a better life in the countryside, only to find themselves trapped and exploited by men and women who prey upon their innocence and poverty.
+Everyone thinks they know what is good for Lena Thomas, but do they really know who she is and what she wants for her destiny?
+Bar Girl of Jamaica by Robert Johnson Jr. explores the experiences of young women who leave urban areas in search of a better life in the countryside, only to find themselves trapped and exploited by men and women who prey upon their innocence and poverty.
 The play juxtaposes the histories and legacies of the Trans-Atlantic Slave Trade, Reggae and the Blues against the realities of a young mother navigating the circumstances that surround and entrap her life.
 A seasoned and celebrated Boston playwright, Johnson’s new play adds to an oeuvre that examines the lives of African Americans through the themes of migration, trauma, law, religion, repatriation and reparations.
 Bar Girl of Jamaica is Johnson’s first play exploring the modern realities of the descendants of the Trans-Atlantic Slave Trade not enslaved in the United States.

 Robert Johnson Jr.